 The story of Xa Que Village as well as that of Doan Ket Village in Dak Nong Province show that provincial governments have the full authority to resolve the stateless conditions of H'Mong and Montagnard Christians.
 However, responsible authorities seem to be reluctant or hesitant to take such a policy initiative as it may clash with the central government's overarching objective of containing and pushing back the spread of Protestantism in the Northwestern Mountainous Region and the Central Highlands.
-An effective and durable solution requires the direct involvement of the central government with unambiguous directives, appropriate allocation of budget, and assignment of responsible officials to monitor their implementation at the provincial and local levels.
-Appendix 8 provides a more detailed description of Xa Que Village.
+An effective and durable solution requires the direct involvement of the central government with unambiguous directives, appropriate allocation of budget, and assignment of responsible officials to monitor their implementation at the provincial and local levels..